 The Compensation Committee oversees an annual review of our compensation programs to determine whether such programs encourage excessive risk taking by our employees.
-Our most recent review was conducted in February and March 2011.
+Our most recent review was conducted in March 2012.
 Management and the Compensation Committee participated in the review, which included identification of the relevant compensation policies and practices, review of potential related risks, and analysis of risk-mitigating factors, including the Company's system of internal controls and oversight.
-The Compensation Committee determined that the elements of our compensation programs do not encourage risk taking that would be reasonably likely to have a material adverse effect on the Company.
-This determination has taken into account the structure of our compensation programs, the amount of cash compensation available to executives, and the involvement of the Compensation Committee in setting compensation to executive officers and in particular for those individuals who can commit the Company's capital.
+The Compensation Committee determined that the potential risks arising from our compensation programs are not reasonably likely to have a material adverse effect on the Company.
+This determination has taken into account the structure of our compensation programs, the amount of cash compensation available to executive employees, and the involvement of the Compensation Committee in setting compensation for executive officers and in particular for those individuals who can commit the Company's capital and the oversight of the Board of Directors in monitoring certain risk tolerances and internal controls.